-There's are many places to advenutre to around Townsville, so many that it would take you a year to explore all the different places within 2 hours of Townsville.
-Just south of Townsville is Bowling Green Bay National Park which provide advenutrers like you and me an easily accessible playground where we are free to explore.
+There's are many places to adventure to around Townsville, so many that it would take you several years to explore all the different places within one hour of Townsville.
+Just south of Townsville is Bowling Green Bay National Park which provide adventurers like you and me an easily accessible playground where we are free to explore.

 Cape Cleveland Lighthouse was the first lighthouse to be built in Townsville back in 1879 and marks the northern point of the Cape, and the entrance to Cleveland Bay.
 It doesn't get much better than seating on a cliffs edge and overlooking the turquoise ocean, watching the sea turtles and enjoying the sunset over Townsville and Magnetic Island.
 Spend your time taking in the natural beauty that Cape Cleveland has to offer.
 Enjoy historical displays of the past and present residents.
 The journey out to Cape Cleveland has some spectacular views along the way.
 You can also book a scenic flight, cruise or ferry out to the cape.

 Mount Cleveland is at an elevation of 558m above sea level and has good views out to Townsville and Magnetic Island.
 This open bushland is easier to traverse than some other places around Townsville.

 Hiking out to Alligator Falls is an easy on-track walk and you are rewarded with a impressive waterfall towering over the valley.
 Rock scrambling up the falls on the right hand side is possible and provide great views of the surrounding area.
 The Alligator Creek Falls hike takes a approximately 4 hours return.